-My work has appeared in The New Yorker, The Guardian and broadcast on Aljazeera English; screened at international documentary festivals; and selected as one of the best documentaries from South Asia for 2011-12.
+My work has appeared in The Guardian, The New Yorker and broadcast on BBC and Al Jazeera English.
+They’ve been screened at international documentary festivals and selected as the best documentaries from South Asia for 2011-12 and 2013-14.
 My first film ‘Kerosene’ (16 mins) won best documentary short at the South Asian International Documentary Festival 2013, Seattle.
 My subsequent documentary short ‘The Story of One’ (19 mins) won the inaugural Manuel Rivera-Ortiz Foundation grant prize, 2013.

-I am available to work internationally, and especially in South and South East Asia and the United Kingdom.
+I am available to work internationally, and especially in Asia and Europe.